qwertie/home/misc/Atlas-Shrugged-summary.md

 > "You have heard it said that this is an age of moral crisis. [...]
 You have cried that man's sins are destroying the world [...]
 You have sacrificed wealth to need. [...]
 "You have destroyed all that which you held to be evil and achieved all that which you held to be good. [...]
 Your ideal had an implacable enemy, which your code of morality was designed to destroy. [...]
 While you were dragging to your sacrificial altars [...] all the men who have vanished, the men you hated, yet dreaded to lose, it is I who have taken them away from you. [...]
 We are on strike against self-immolation [...] we have granted you everything you demanded of us, we who had always been the givers, but have only now understood it. [...]
 Are you now crying: No, this was not what you wanted? [...]
 Through centuries of scourges and disasters, brought about by your code  of morality, you have cried that your code had been broken, that the scourges were punishment for breaking it, that men were too weak and too selfish to spill all the blood it required. [...]
 Yes, this is an age of moral crisis.
 Yes, you are bearing punishment for your evil.
 But it is not man who is now on trial and it is not human nature that will take the blame.
 It is your moral code that's through, this time.

 > [...]
 "You have heard no concepts of morality but the mystical or the social.
-You have been taught that morality is a code of behavior imposed on you by whim, the whim of a supernatural power or the whim of society, to serve God's purpose or your neighbor's welfare, to please an authority beyond the grave or else next door— but not to serve your life or pleasure.
+You have been taught that morality is a code of behavior imposed on you by whim, the whim of a supernatural power or the whim of society, to serve God's purpose or your neighbor's welfare, to please an authority beyond the grave or else next door — but not to serve your life or pleasure.
 Your pleasure, you have been taught, is to be found in immorality, your interests would best be served by evil, and any moral code must be designed not for you, but against you, not to further your life, but to drain it.

 > [...]
-"For centuries, the battle of morality was fought between those who claimed that your life belongs to God and those who claimed that it belongs to your neighbors— between those who preached that the good is self-sacrifice for the sake of ghosts in heaven and those who preached that the good is self-sacrifice for the sake of incompetents on earth.
+"For centuries, the battle of morality was fought between those who claimed that your life belongs to God and those who claimed that it belongs to your neighbors — between those who preached that the good is self-sacrifice for the sake of ghosts in heaven and those who preached that the good is self-sacrifice for the sake of incompetents on earth.
 And no one came to say that your life belongs to you and that the good is to live it.

 > [...]
 "But to think is an act of choice.
 The key to what you so recklessly call 'human nature, ' the open secret you live with, yet dread to name, is the fact that man is a being of volitional consciousness.
 Reason does not work automatically; thinking is not a mechanical process; the connections of logic are not made by instinct.
 The function of your stomach, lungs or heart is automatic; the function of your mind is not.

 > [...]
-"There is only one fundamental alternative in the universe: existence or non-existence— and it pertains to a single class of entities: to living organisms.
+"There is only one fundamental alternative in the universe: existence or non-existence — and it pertains to a single class of entities: to living organisms.
 The existence of inanimate matter is unconditional, the existence of life is not: it depends on a specific course of action. [...]
 Man has been called a rational being, but rationality is a matter of choice ...

 > [...]
 "Whoever you are, you who are hearing me now, I am speaking to whatever living remnant is left uncorrupted within you, to the remnant of the human, to your mind, and I say: There is a morality of reason, a morality proper to man, and Man's Life is its standard of value.